 Many countries have a TV programme intimately associated with a holiday.
 Love Actually and Christmas in the UK springs to mind.
 In Austria, it’s Dinner for One at New Year.
 And that’s not a translation of the title.

-Every New Year’s Eve, the national broadcaster (ORF) plays the 1963 black and white English-language sketch, usually in the hour before midnight.
+Every New Year’s Eve, the national state broadcaster (ORF) plays the 1963 black and white English-language sketch, usually in the hour before midnight.

 Freddie Frinton is butler James to May Warden’s Miss Sophie, who is celebrating her 90th birthday with a dinner.